oruga-ui/theme-bootstrap/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature request
-about: Suggest an idea to improve Oruga
+about: Suggest an idea to improve Bootstrap theme for Oruga
 labels: feature request
 ---